AlexanderDotH/OpenLyricsClient/README.md

  Auto color based on the album color

- Mearn how to make mvvm
+ earn how to make mvvm

  Show album